lightblue-platform/lightblue-dockerfiles/terraform/README.md

 ```
 terraform apply -var 'lightblue_version:1.2.0' -var 'lightblue_apps_version:1.2.0'
 ```
 By default, latest version is taken.
+See Docker Hub for a list of all available [lightblue versions](https://hub.docker.com/r/lightblue/lightblue/tags/) and [lightblue apps versions](https://hub.docker.com/r/lightblue/applications/tags/).

 Once started, you will have following services available: